Autodesk-Forge/forge-bim360.project.setup.tool/README.md

 # Limitation
 - CSV files need to be prepared with the correct format and required parameters, check [User Guide](BIM360-ProjectSetupTool-UsageGuide.pdf) for details.
 - From the services listed in  [service_type parameters documentation](https://forge.autodesk.com/en/docs/bim360/v1/overview/parameters/) only the following can be activated by this tool: **doc_manager**, **field**, **glue**.
 The parameter values field and glue are used for the **'classic'** products, not for the next gen products
-- Copy folder can't copy permissions with this tool.
 - **Copy Folder** only support **Plan** and **Project File** folder and their subfolders.
+- Copy folder support copy role permissions with this tool.

 # License